This prominent actor played a key role in Harry's book affair, sources say | ExBulletin

 This prominent actor played a key role in Harry’s book affair, sources say

-From their sprawling mansion in the starry enclave of Montecito, Calif.
-(Where their neighbors include Oprah winfrey and Orlando bloom) their multi-million dollar contracts with Netflix and Spotify, Prince harry and Duchess Meghan got most of the attributes of American celebrity and now here are the necessary briefs.
-The news recently broke that Harry’s $ 20 million dealwith Penguin Random House was not for a bestselling book as it was originally thought, but four volumes of Sussexes, including one that will not be published until after that of queen elizabeth death and a book on Meghan’s well-being.
+Of their sprawling mansion in the starry enclave of Montecito, Calif. (where their neighbors include Oprah winfrey and Orlando bloom) their multi-million dollar contracts with Netflix and Spotify, Prince harry and Duchess Meghan got most of the attributes of American celebrity and now here are the necessary briefs.
+The news recently broke that Harry’s $ 20 million deal with Penguin Random House was not for a bestselling book as it was originally thought, but four volumes of Sussexes, including one that will not be published until after that of queen elizabeth death and a book on Meghan’s well-being.
 The first book, a memoir by Harry, is due out next year.
-Most certainly, the Sussexes will want top literary talent for these projects and Harry may have already turned to one of the world’s biggest celebrities for a key introduction.
+Sure, the Sussexes will want top literary talent for these projects and Harry may have already turned to one of the biggest celebrities in the world for a key introduction.

-The Duke and Duchess of Sussex have built up a long list of Hollywood friends over the years, but there is one star who may have been instrumental in connecting the Duke with the Pulitzer Prize-winning negro who is sure to turn Harry’s life story into an instant bestseller.
+The Duke and Duchess of Sussex have amassed a long list of Hollywood hotshots as friends over the years, but there is one star who may have been instrumental in connecting the Duke with the Pulitzer Prize-winning negro who is sure to turn Harry’s life story into a best- instant seller.
 Read on to find out who this A-lister is and his surprising and long-standing connection to the Royal Family.

-RELATED: The Only Royal Rule The Queen Now Tells Palace Helpers To Break, Sources Says.
+RELATED: The only royal rule the queen now tells palace aides to break, sources say.

 ‘The Clooney’s are highly sought after guests in London,’ said royal source Better life.
 “They are extremely well connected and much appreciated.
 It wouldn’t surprise me at all if George offered to help Harry find the right writer for his book and give an introduction.”

-RELATED: This is the One Lie Prince Harry Won’t Cover in His Memoir, Sources Says.
+RELATED: This is the only lie Prince Harry will not cover in his memoir, sources say.

 “It’s not about me,” Clooney began, clearly enraged.
 “But as I sit in front of my TV listening to tabloid reporters and editors shirking their own responsibility and blaming a drunk driver or the company or Princess Di, I now think the only thing just what I can do is stand up and make a clear, concise statement. ” He paused and then said, “Princess Di is dead.
 And who should we see about this?
 The driver of the car?
 The paparazzi?
 Or the magazines and newspapers that buy these photos and turn photographers into bounty hunters?